weiym97/SABS-BFGS/README.md

 ### Description
 This package is an implementation of the BFGS algorithm.

-[BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) is an efficient way to find the global maximum/minimum of a function.
+[BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) is an efficient way to find the maximum/minimum of a function.

 This project is a practical session of [Modelling and Scientific Computing Module](https://sabs-r3.github.io/scientific-computing) in the [SABS](https://www.sabsr3.ox.ac.uk) programme.